My academic experience is focused around two major studies, one I completed during my Ph.D, the other, a national

 The publication in Work, Employment, and Society on the hierarchical and affective challenge to frontline professionals blowing the whistle on professional misconduct.

-The second paper, submitted for second round revision, explores compassion as an antecedent for voice.
+The second paper, submitted for second round revision, explores [confidential for peer review].

 A book chapter about learning process associated with organizational failure (book chapter).